Faces from Fort Langley’s History

 Partners in Business and Marriage

-Fort Langley attracted Aboriginal people who traded furs and fish for blankets and other goods.
-To strengthen its position, the Hudson’s Bay Company (HBC) encouraged its men to marry Aboriginal women.
-These alliances allowed the HBC access to Aboriginal trade networks, and the fort prospered.
-They also gave Aboriginal families priority access to the European resources for sale at the fort.
+Fort Langley drew Indigenous people who traded furs and fish for blankets and other goods.
+To strengthen its position, the Hudson’s Bay Company (HBC) encouraged its men to marry Indigenous women.
+These alliances allowed the HBC access to Indigenous trade networks, and the fort prospered.
+They also gave Indigenous families priority access to the European resources for sale at the fort.

 A Trade Off: Losing Money, Winning a Monopoly

 HBC Governor George Simpson had a problem.
-He wanted furs from coastal Aboriginal people, but so did the Americans.
-The convenience of a permanent trading post (Fort Langley) or a roving one (the SS Beaver) didn’t sway savvy Aboriginal traders.
+He wanted furs from coastal Indigenous people, but so did the Americans.
+The convenience of a permanent trading post (Fort Langley) or a roving one (the SS Beaver) didn’t sway savvy Indigenous traders.
 They wanted the best deal.
 Simpson’s solution?
 Drive the price down, way down.
 The HBC lost money, but they won the trade.

 More Than a Fur Trading Post